solislemuslab/minaa/README.md

 ## Description

 MiNAA takes as input a pair of node-edge networks, and finds a correspondance between them such that each node in one is mapped to its most similar node in the other.
 MiNAA is capable of using both *topological* (structural) information about the network, and *biological* information about the taxa each node represents, in order to produce a good approximation of the optimal alignment.
 Due to the complexity of this task, an approximation is the best that can be done in an efficient runtime.
 Network alignment in this setting is done primarily for comparative purposes.
 For example, an alignment might map clusters of taxa to each other, revealing conserved or analogous functions between microbial communities.
-See our [software note](https://arxiv.org/abs/2212.05880) (preprint) for additional details.
+See our [software note](https://joss.theoj.org/papers/10.21105/joss.05448) for additional details.

 ## Requirements